Cincopa-com/cincopa-sanity/README.md

 - 🖼️ Pick or upload a **thumbnail**, or define a video clip as your preview
 - 🌐 Automatic **Video SEO** with structured JSON-LD markup
 - ✂️ Cut, **trim**, and refine your video content
+- 🧩 **API access** - integrate Cincopa with your apps, automate workflows, or build fully custom video experiences.
 ---

 <p><img width="623" alt="" src="https://raw.githubusercontent.com/Cincopa-com/cincopa-sanity/main/assets/cm-cincopa-sanity.png"></p>